Kozea/Radicale/pages/user_documentation.rst

    version of Radicale.

 The server configuration can be modified in ``/etc/radicale/config`` or in ``~/.config/radicale/config``.
+You can use the ``--config`` parameter in the command line to choose a specific path.
 You can also set the ``RADICALE_CONFIG`` environment variable to a path of your choice.
 Here is the default configuration file, with the main parameters:

 .. code-block:: ini